 Our Beginner Farmer Training Program (BFTP) offers a 12-month immersive training experience that combines a comprehensive classroom curriculum with hands-on learning at some of the region’s leading sustainable farms.
-Applications for the next calendar year are open August 15th – October 15th.
+Applications for 2024 will open September 1st, 2023 and the deadline to apply is October 15th, 2023.

 - We offer three training levels, designed to meet the specific needs of beginning farmers at different stages in their careers.